rougin/transcribe/README.md

 [![Coverage Status][ico-coverage]][link-coverage]
 [![Total Downloads][ico-downloads]][link-downloads]

 `Transcribe` is a simple localization package written in PHP.
-A localization source can be file-based (similar to [Laravel's Localization](https://laravel.com/docs/11.x/localization)) or from a database connection using [PDO](https://www.php.net/manual/en/intro.pdo.php).
+A localization source can be from `.php` files or from a database connection using [PDO](https://www.php.net/manual/en/intro.pdo.php).

 ## Installation